 Learning more about the history of Miami while exploring the actual areas, was quite an interesting and extremely enjoyable experience.
 Being introduced to new information about the past of such a diverse historical city is truly an experience that more people should enjoy.

-“Natural World” by Adrian Mills
+“Natural World” by Adrian Mills of FIU in the Everglades

 The Everglades have always been one of my favorite locations to visit whenever I travelled to South Florida, ever since I was a kid.
 I grew up visiting many different natural parks and reserves, and often they were the highlight of any road trip or vacation.
 This was particularly evident with the Everglades, as I visited any time I could.